ramblehead/wtx/README.md

 _wtx_ aims to simpify Wt and JavaScript widgets implementation by reusing original or minimally altered JavaScript code.

-Currently, only [Bootstrap Toggle](http://www.bootstraptoggle.com/) is implemented.
+Currently, only [Bootstrap Toggle](http://www.bootstraptoggle.com/) Wt Widget is implemented.

 To use this component, make sure that the content of ```server``` directory is in your includes search path, and the content of ```docroot``` is in your Wt server ```docroot```.